Open consultation: CP19/23

 We also consulted on new guidance to clarify how we expect firms to treat travel insurance customers with PEMCs.

-In April 2020 (see below), we announced we would allow firms to delay implementation of these measures, allowing them to focus on urgent priorities related to the coronavirus (Covid-19) pandemic.
+In April 2020 we announced we would allow firms to delay implementation of the rules, allowing them to focus on urgent priorities related to the coronavirus (Covid-19) pandemic.
+In July 2020 we set out that firms should be in a position to implement the rules and the requirements were introduced from 26 April 2021.

 27/07/2020: Information added 26 April 2021 new implementation date and expected next steps announced